woocommerce/woocommerce-gateway-stripe/tests/e2e/README.md

 The default command to run the tests.
 It'll run the tests in the URL indicated by the `--base_url` parameter.

-**Optional parameters**
+**Optional Parameters**

-`--version`

-The plugin release version to be tested.
-By setting this parameter, **the release will be downloaded from GitHub** and uploaded to the website indicated on `--base_url` before testing starts.

-If no version is passed, the tests will use the version already installed on `--base_url`.
+`--version`: Allows you to specify a specific plugin version to test.
+This will download the specified version from GitHub and upload it to the test site before running the tests.
+If no version is specified, the tests will use the version currently installed on the test site.

-`--with_woo_setup`

-Add this option in the first use of a test site.
-It'll get the SSH credentials from `tests/e2e/config/local.env` to setup the WooCommerce plugin with test products, a store address, a store currency, and shipping methods.
-It'll also install and activate the StoreFront theme.
+`--with_woo_setup`: Use this option when setting up a test site for the first time.
+It will use the SSH credentials from `tests/e2e/config/local.env` to set up the WooCommerce plugin with test products, store address, currency, and shipping methods, as well as installing and activating the StoreFront theme.

-`--with_stripe_setup`

-Add this option in the first use of a test site.
-It'll get the Stripe keys from `tests/e2e/config/local.env` to setup the plugin, create a webhook endpoint on Stripe, and setup the webhook secret in the Stripe plugin.
+`--with_stripe_setup`: Use this option when setting up a test site for the first time.
+It will use the Stripe keys from `tests/e2e/config/local.env` to set up the plugin, create a webhook endpoint on Stripe, and set up the webhook secret in the Stripe plugin.

 **⚠️ All the other parameters are passed to the Playwright CLI**